vedantd802/resume-screening-using-ai-ollama-models/README.md

 ## ⚠️ Disclaimer

 This project is built for learning and internship purposes.
-AI-assisted development tools were used, and the logic is fully understood and modifiable.
+All logic is implemented with a clear understanding and can be modified as per organizational requirements